Spin-polarized current in non-collinear antiferromagnets

 Within linear response we can describe the spin current using a spin-conductivity tensor $\sigma^i_{jk}$, such that $\sum_k \sigma^i_{jk} E_k$ is the spin current with spin-polarization along $i$ and flowing in the direction $j$.
+By considering all the symmetry operations and how they transform the spin-conductivity tensor \cite{Zelezny2017,Seeman2015,symcode} we find that the odd spin currents are indeed allowed by symmetry in the Mn$_3$X compounds.
+Note that this symmetry analysis is not related to the constant $\Gamma$ approximation, but applies generally for any linear response.
 In Table \ref{tab:symmetry} we give the general form of the odd spin-conductivity tensors for Mn$_3$Sn and Mn$_3$Ir.
-These can be derived by considering all the symmetry operations and how they transform the spin-conductivity tensor \cite{Zelezny2017,Seeman2015,symcode}.
 These symmetry tensors presume the existence of SOC.
-We find that the spin currents in the triangular AFMs appear even without the SOC (note that this is also true for the SHE in Mn$_3$Sn as we will discuss in a separate manuscript).
+We find that the spin currents in the triangular AFMs appear even without the SOC (note that this is also true for the SHE in Mn$_3$Sn \cite{Zhang2017arxiv}).
 In absence of the SOC, the symmetry is higher because spin is then not coupled to the lattice directly.
 The symmetry restricted shape of the odd spin-conductivity tensors in absence of SOC is also given in Table \ref{tab:symmetry}.
-These tensors can be derived by considering combination of symmetries of the nonmagnetic lattice with pure spin rotations and are in good agreement with our calculations.
-See the Supplemental Material for further details.
+These tensors can be derived by considering combination of symmetries of the nonmagnetic lattice with pure spin rotations \cite{Litvin1974,Brinkman1966} and are in good agreement with our calculations.
+See the Supplemental Material \cite{SMprl} for further details.
 As shown in Table \ref{tab:symmetry}, the symmetry in absence of the SOC is much higher than with the SOC.
 Both in Mn$_3$Sn and in Mn$_3$Ir the $\sigma^i_{jk}$ tensors have only one independent component without the SOC.